ThorbenJ/elastic-ootb/scripts/README.md

 You will need:
  - An Elastic Cloud (trial) account on https://cloud.elastic.co
  - The slides pdf as a step by step guide
- - At least one VM running: Debian or CentOS (should also work for Ubunto or RHEL)
+ - At least one VM running: Debian or CentOS (should also work for Ubuntu or RHEL)
  - A normal user that can sudo
  - The lsb_release and curl commands installed (see scripts for details)

 ### Installing

-Create and cd to a suitable director (under a normal user), and git clone this repository.
+Create and cd to a suitable directory (under a normal user), then git clone this repository.
-Then cd to elastic-ootb/scripts and execute the scripts as given in the slides.
+Next cd to elastic-ootb/scripts and execute the scripts as described in the slides.

 ## Running the tests

 You can use the _reset-ootb.sh script to remove everything the other scripts installed/created.
 Use this with care it may remove more than you want it to, it may also leave some things behind.
 This script is inteded for repeat testing of the other scripts.
-VM snapshot would be a better alternative to _reset-ootb.sh.
+VM snapshots would be a better alternative to _reset-ootb.sh.

 ## Deployment